ibm-cloud-docs/discovery-data/train.md

 1. Click **Rate results**.
 1. After the results are displayed, assess each result, and then select **Relevant** or **Not relevant**, whichever option applies given the quality of the result.

     In the {{site.data.keyword.discoveryshort}} UI, when you mark a document as **Relevant**, the service applies a relevancy score of `10` to the result and a score of `0` when you mark it as **Not relevant**.
-The only two score values that you can assign when you apply the relevancy training through the {{site.data.keyword.discoveryshort}} UI are `0` and `10`.
+The only two score values that you can assign when you apply the relevancy training through {{site.data.keyword.discoveryshort}} UI are `0` and `10`.

     In the {{site.data.keyword.discoveryshort}} API, you can assign relevancy score values between `0` and every integer between up to `100`.
-In the same project, you cannot mix training examples that are created in the {{site.data.keyword.discoveryshort}} UI (scores of `0` and `10`) with examples created that use confidence score levels other than `0` and `10`.
+In the same project, you cannot mix training examples that are created in {{site.data.keyword.discoveryshort}} UI (scores of `0` and `10`) with examples created that use confidence score levels other than `0` and `10`.
 If you use any custom score scale through the API, you must continue to apply all your training through the API.
-You cannot edit the training examples that are applied through the API in the {{site.data.keyword.discoveryshort}} UI unless they use only the two scores of `0` and `10`.
+You cannot edit the training examples that are applied through the API in {{site.data.keyword.discoveryshort}} UI unless they use only the two scores of `0` and `10`.

     If the result shows the message, “No content preview available for this document”, it means that the document that was returned does not contain a `text` field or that its `text` field is empty.
 If none of the documents in your collection have a `text` field, use the API to train the project instead of training it from the product user interface.